Florida vs. Kentucky: Sportsbook promo codes, odds, spread, over/under - January 6

 Florida vs. Kentucky: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - January 6

-In this article, you will see the spread and odds across multiple sportsbooks for the Florida vs. Kentucky matchup.
+You can check out odds, spreads, over/unders and more across multiple sportsbooks for the Florida vs. Kentucky matchup in this article.

 Florida vs. Kentucky Game Info